Abhishek4411/Auto_Chart/README.md

-# Professional Diagram Generator
+# Professional Auto Chart

-A clean, minimal, real-time diagram generator with a professional black and white design.
+A clean, minimal, real-time Auto Chart with a professional black and white design.
 Type your diagram description and see instant results.

 ## Features